AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex6.md

 ---
-title: Module 11, Exercise
+title: Real-time CDP - Build a segment and take action - Send your segment to Adobe Target
-description:
+description: Real-time CDP - Build a segment and take action - Send your segment to Adobe Target
 kt: 5342
-audience:
+audience: Data Architect, Orchestration Engineer, Marketer
 doc-type: tutorial
 activity:
 ---

-# 11.6 - Take Action: send your segment to Adobe Target
+# 11.6 Take Action: send your segment to Adobe Target

 Adobe Experience Platform also has the ability to share Audiences directly with the Adobe Experience Cloud Core Service **People - Audience Library**.